zebrunner/carina/docs/automation/web.md

 component.assertUIObjectNotPresent();   // equals to Assert.assertTrue(!component.isUIObjectPresent(),"UI object componentName presents!");
 ```
 >Dynamic elements loading.
 **waitForJSToLoad()** method was introduced in AbstractPage class.
-It uses JS under the hood and helps to wait till all dynamic web elements on the page are getting loaded.
+It uses JS under the hood and helps to wait till all the dynamic web elements on the page are loaded.

 ###Tricks
 ####Independent tests is the best way for the automation!
-Correct example:
+A correct example:
 ```
-//Right way to write tests:
-public class WebSampleTest implements IAbstractTest {
+//The right way to write tests: public class WebSampleTest implements IAbstractTest {
     @Test()
     public void testCompareModels() {